 Reasons to avoid

-Action cameras and not really cameras for photographing sports from the sideline.
+Action cameras are not really cameras for photographing sports from the sideline.
 Instead they are for shooting video where you are the star of the show.
 Loved by adrenaline junkies, they can be great for recording leisurely bike rides as well as snowboarding down black runs.
-They have very wide-angle lenses - so need to be close to whatever you are shooting, hence why they are best turned to face you.
-GoPro is the dominant name in the action camera market, but for us the DJI Osmo Action 4 beats the old champion in its own arena - performing particularly well in low light due to its bigger sensor.
+They have very wide-angle lenses – so need to be close to whatever you are shooting, hence why they are best turned to face you.

 There are times when handling even an action camera's wide-angle lens becomes a problem, and that's where a 360-degree action camera can step in.
 With two back-to-back lenses and enough smarts to eliminate a selfie stick from the footage, this almost magic camera can capture an image from a point within reach looking any direction you see fit.